 The Greater Shepparton Townships Framework Plan Review 2019 (Framework Plan) was prepared to evaluate and update the framework plans for nine of the ten townships that the GSHS provided framework plans for.
 Amendment C212 implemented the Framework Plans into the Planning Scheme, and was approved and gazetted by the Minister for Planning in June 2020.

 The Shepparton Residential Land Supply & Demand Assessment September 2019 has identified a shortage of residential zoned land in Tatura, and concluded that additional residential land supply must be realised in the short-term.

-Council prepared three draft background reports; the Traffic Impact Assessment, an Integrated Water Management Plan and an Ecological Assessment.
+Council prepared three initial draft background reports; the Traffic Impact Assessment, an Integrated Water Management Plan and an Ecological Assessment.
 These reports will be used to determine the level of traffic and stormwater drainage infrastructure that will be required to support any future residential development of the land.

 The draft Tatura Structure Plan layout reflects the recommendations of the three background reports and provides information on appropriate densities for future residential development, and all appropriate regional traffic, drainage and open space infrastructure required to support residential development.

 The draft Tatura Structure Plan was considered by Council at the Ordinary Council Meeting held on 20 April 2021, and was the subject of public consultation for a period of seven weeks between 3 May 2021 and 18 June 2021.

 Council thanks all landowners and residents of Tatura who made a submission to the draft Tatura Structure Plan.

 Council officers have reviewed all of the submissions received and have commissioned additional background reports to address some of the concerns raised in submissions.